coverclock/com-diag-diminuto/README.md

 some or all of these functional tests  may need to be run as root, or as a user - e.g. pi - that is in the gpio group.)

-(Update 2022-12-13: my tiny Avago ADPS9301 light sensor board has stopped working, and SparkFun no longer lists the part on their web site.
-Bad news.
-I currently have no way to test the PID controller feature using the feedback loop of a PWM modulated LED and a lux sensor.
-I'll have to adapt another similar part to my hardware test fixture.)

 # Unit Test Make Targets

 Important safety tip: on some (most?) platforms, if you run a unit test